Oreki-san/RIN/README.md

 -   Make sure to follow the ESLint Rules while editing the code and run `yarn run prettier-format` before opening PRs
 ## Give a ⭐ if this project helped you

-## Some WhatsApp bots are recommended
+## 🚀Some WhatsApp bots are recommended🚀
 <details>
 <summary>Click Here</summary>